-The City requires that blasting companies use all methods to safeguard persons and property, that they are properly insured and that they issue notification to neighbouring property owners.
+The City requires that blasting companies are insured and that they issue notification to neighbouring property owners.

 The blasting company must provide notification to the occupants of all buildings within 300 metres of the site that includes:

 - a description of the work being undertaken

 - dates and duration of the work

 - blasting company contact

 If a Blasting Company and/or Developer removes soil and/or rock off site that exceeds 200 cubic meters, a Blasting Permit and Soil Deposit Permit is required at the time of applying for a Blasting Permit.

 WorkSafeBC oversees blasting in British Columbia.
 They are responsible for issuing Blasting Tickets to qualified individual and ensuring safe blasting practices.